For over a year now, your church has been offering online services either for the first time or in a much more intentional way.

 The key is to get some thoughtful people running the chat.
 Sure, a few ice-breaker questions are a good way to welcome people, but then to really engage the life-questions and faith questions people have will get more people to engage.

 I have a love-hate relationship with comments.
 Unlike most websites, we’ve left the comments on for this site.
-And over 31,000 comments in, I’ve learned it is possible to have rich and meaningful dialogue online.
+And over 31,000 comments in, I’ve learned it is possible (but not easy) to have rich and meaningful dialogue online.

 I’ve found the same thing on social.
 Sure, you have to delete some comments and block a handful of people every now and then, but most people are good people who have real questions.
 If you set a thoughtful tone, offer real content that stimulates both the heart and the mind, and engage in a way you would if you were talking in real life, some great conversations can happen online.